Why Every Childcare Program Needs a Child Medical Consent Form

 Use this free set of fillable PDF templates to obtain required approvals and permissions from families.

-Why child medical consent forms are essential
+Why are child medical consent forms essential?

 A properly completed medical consent form is one of the most important documents in a child's file.
 Its value becomes clear in an emergency, where every second counts.